2021 – 2022 Contract, Cancellation Fees, and Calendar

 Cancellation by the Resident

-You may request cancellation of this contract through an on-line request form with Student Housing.
+You may request cancellation of this contract through an on-line request form with Student Housing by logging in to your myKU portal.
 Cancellation charges vary depending on the date and reason for request, as well as your student status at the university.

 This contract may be cancelled by submitting an online request.
 Cancellation charges (including applicable food plan charges) will apply.